 How to Become a Nurse

 Nursing is a rewarding and fulfilling career that offers a variety of job options, specialties and opportunities.
-For individuals interested in nursing, here are our best tips on how to become a registered nurse (RN).
+For individuals interested in nursing, here are our best tips on how to become a registered nurse (RN) in Ohio.

 1 Know Your Path

 In general, every nursing path has the same 3 basic elements:

 - Obtain a diploma, associate or bachelor’s degree in nursing

 - Apply for licensure with the Ohio Board of Nursing (OBN)

 - Pass the National Council Licensure Examination (NCLEX-RN) to earn licensure

 Look for these three basic steps in the programs you research and use them as milestones to help guide you in your educational plan.

 "It was like I was always supposed to be a nurse because I care so much about people.
 It just kept popping up in my life.
 This voice saying 'What about nursing?
 What about nursing?'" – Cassie, nursing major